finos/perspective/docs/md/how_to/python/multithreading.md

 # Multi-threading

+Perspective's API is thread-safe (safe to call from multiple threads concurrently),

 Perspective's server API releases the GIL when called (though it may be retained for some portion of the `Client` call to encode RPC messages).
 It also dispatches to an internal thread pool for some operations, enabling better